fsy412/Demo-Swap/tutorial.md

-Make sure you have at least 1 DANT in you BSC wallet.(Go to the 'Faucet' tab to claim DANT token)
+Make sure you have at least 1 DANT in your BSC wallet.(Go to the 'Faucet' tab to claim DANT token)

 ![](./docs/faucet.jpg)